A BRIEF HISTORY OF WOLVERHAMPTON

 WOLVERHAMPTON IN THE 19TH CENTURY

-Life in Victorian Wolverhampton gradually improved.
+Life in 19th century Wolverhampton gradually improved.
 Wolverhampton gained gas light in 1821.
 From 1895 it had an electricity supply.
 The railway reached Wolverhampton in 1837.
 Railways made it even easier to transport goods to and from the town.

 The first public library in Wolverhampton opened in 1869 and the first public park opened in 1881.
 In 1884 Wolverhampton gained an art gallery.